 Simone Reggie is from Lafayette, Louisiana and recently graduated with an MBA from Tulane.
 She and business partner Seth Hamstead have just opened Cleaver and Co., a locally sourced whole animal butcher shop.

-Emery Van Hook Sonnier is the interim Director of the Crescent City Farmers Markets.
+Emery Van Hook Sonnier is the Associate Director of the Crescent City Farmers Markets.

 Moses Swent is a lifelong Louisiana hunter / fisherman.
 Being raised in Rapides Parish, he has hunted, caught, and trapped much of the wildlife Louisiana has to offer.